top of page

 Who do you direct bill?

-For massage we direct bill most insurance companies, as listed on our services and pricing page.
+For massage and counselling we direct bill most insurance companies, as listed on our services and pricing page.
 Athletic therapy can be directly billed to Manitoba Blue Cross, MPI and WCB.
 Please check your insurance to see if you need a prescription to access these benefits.
 Reiki is sometimes covered under alternative or complementary health care benefits.
-We do not direct bill for Reiki.
+We do not direct bill for Reiki or occupational therapy.

 Do I need a referral?